Unifying Direct and Indirect Learning for Safe Control of Linear Systems: Simulation Results

-This difference becomes particularly significant when examining the influence of the contractivity parameter \( \lambda \).
-According to Definition~\ref{contract}, a set \( \cal{P} \) is \( \lambda \)-contractive if every state in \( \cal{P} \) is mapped into \( \lambda \cal{P} \) at the next time step under all admissible disturbances.
-As \( \lambda \) decreases, the set \( \lambda \cal{P} \) becomes tighter, and the controller must compensate more effectively for disturbances to ensure the state remains within this contracted set.
-This increases the difficulty of satisfying the contractivity condition, especially when the estimated disturbance effect (via \( l_j \)) is overly conservative.
-Fig.~\ref{lambda} illustrates the feasibility percentage of the optimization problem \eqref{LPf} as a function of the contraction factor \(\lambda\), for a fixed noise scaling factor \(\alpha = 1\).
-The results show that although decreasing \(\lambda\) reduces the feasibility rate, the constrained approach consistently achieves a higher feasibility rate for each value of \(T\).
+Moreover, as \( \lambda \) decreases, \( \lambda \cal{P} \) tightens, requiring the controller to better counter disturbances.
+This makes satisfying contractivity harder, especially with conservative disturbance estimates (via \( l_j \)) is overly conservative.
+Fig.~\ref{lambda} illustrates the feasibility percentage of the optimization problem \eqref{LPf} as a function of the contraction factor \(\lambda\), for \(\alpha = 1\).
+The results show that although decreasing \(\lambda\) reduces the feasibility rate, our conformal constrained approach consistently achieves a higher feasibility rate for each value of \(T\).
 Moreover, increasing \(T\) improves feasibility; notably, for \(T = 15\), the feasibility rate remains above 90\% even for \(\lambda = 0.7\).
-This highlights that incorporating the prior knowledge equality constraint allows the optimization problem to remain feasible under tighter contractivity requirements, thereby enabling the controller to maintain robustness against higher-level disturbances.
+This highlights that incorporating the data and prior knowledge equality constraint allows the optimization problem to remain feasible under tighter contractivity requirements, thereby enabling the controller to maintain robustness against higher-level disturbances.

+Simulations are performed in \textsc{MATLAB} on an Intel Core i7-10700 CPU @ 2.90\,GHz and 32\,GB RAM.
+For $T = 15$, the average computation time over 100 runs is 0.15 seconds.